EnigmaBridge/slate/source/index.html.md

 * **user authentication** - create user context, verify passwords and one-time passwords, reset passwords; or
 * **random data generation** - using FIPS140-2 certified generators.

 The native API is REST web-service.
 We also provide language bindings for simple integration.
 We currently support Javascript (client and node.js), Python and Java.
-This site provides description of API functions, including code examples in the dark area to the right.
+This site provides a description of API functions, including code examples in the dark area to the right.
 Tabs in the top right allow  switching between the programming language of the examples.

 # Basics